Last updated on February 6, 2026

 The Commander 2020 free spells are a cycle of instants printed in the Commander decks for Ikoria: Lair of Behemoths.
 There’s one for each color, and each lets you cast them without paying their mana cost if you control a commander.

-All five are reactive spells that protect yourself or your board from your opponents.
+All five are reactive spells that protect yourself or your board.
 They’re all powerful effects, especially since casting them for free is ridiculously easy.
-Tapping out to develop your board while retaining some protection is why several of these have become cEDH staples and why the cycle is among the most notable reprints in Commander Masters.
+You can tap out to develop your board while you retain a protection spell is why several of these have become cEDH staples and why the cycle is among the most notable reprints in Commander Masters.

 Flawless Maneuver

 Flawless Maneuver is the least flexible of the Ikoria free spells.
 While many white decks are creature-focused, not all white decks play to the board enough to worry about protecting their entire team.
-Additionally, this fails to protect your board from wraths like Farewell and Toxic Deluge that circumvents indestructible.
+Additionally, this fails to protect your board from edicts, and wraths like Farewell and Toxic Deluge that circumvent indestructible.

 This card also isn’t great for decks looking to protect a single piece.
 While free is good, sometimes free — sometimes 3 mana — feels inconsistent and overpriced when cards like Loran's Escape, Blacksmith's Skill, or Tamiyo's Safekeeping can protect a single card even better, as hexproof deflects spells like Path to Exile or Swords to Plowshares that indestructible doesn’t help with.
 Many go-wide decks are happy to run this in their suite of sweeper protection, but quite a few decks won’t find Flawless Maneuver necessary.